splieseis/simon-os-portfolio/README.md

 - **📄 CV/Resume with PDF Download:** Professional CV display with PDF download button.
 Customize via `src/config/cv.ts` and place your PDF in `public/assets/`.

 - **🔗 Flexible Action System:** Each inventory item can be a direct link, iframe (for mini-apps), component overlay, or download action.
 Fully configurable and template-friendly.

+- **🎵 Background Music:** Per-theme background music system with simple play/pause toggle.
+Music files are theme-specific and automatically loop.
+Click the music icon in the header to start playing.

 ## 🏗️ Architecture